IreneZhu/hello-world/README.md

 # hello-world
 Hello world, this is Yuyu.
-Yuyu loves Game of Throne.
+Yuyu loves The Game of Throne.
 She is also a piano player.